 Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

-A Shiba Inu scream is a sound that the breed tends to make when itâs anxious, nervous, or uncomfortable- and wants the world to know about it.
+A Shiba Inu scream is a sound the breed tends to make when itâs anxious, nervous, or uncomfortable- and wants the world to know about it.
 Though it might sound alarming, the scream is normal for the Shiba Inu as whining would be for other breeds.

 It can be a sound for simple communication when the dog isnât pleased, or the scream can be a begging tool.

 Some can sound like a combination of wine and a howl with a slightly higher pitch.
-Others sound like an extended and louder version of a squeaky door- a high-pitched squealing noise- maybe comparable to a coach whistle.
+Others sound like an extended and louder version of a squeaky door- a high-pitched squealing noise- may be comparable to a coach whistle.
 One can be much more tolerable than the other.

 Shiba Inu Personality